-- 2.5 Policy HO3.6 of the Watford Local Plan2 provides high level support for co-living and other forms of non-self-contained accommodation provided that it: - Is located within the Core Development Area, or within 800m of a railway station located in the Core Development Area. - Incorporates a high quality of design and generous communal shared space and amenities for all occupants. - > Is for a minimum of 50 units. - > Is supported by a management plan as part of the application. - 2.6 This SPD includes further detail on the above policy requirements where appropriate.
+- Policy HO3.6 of the Watford Local Plan2 provides high level support for co-living and other forms of non-self-contained accommodation provided that it: - Is located within the Core Development Area, or within 800m of a railway station located in the Core Development Area; - Incorporates a high quality of design and generous communal shared space and amenities for all occupants; - Is for a minimum of 50 units: and - Is supported by a management plan as part of the application. - This SPD includes further detail on the above policy requirements where appropriate. - 2.7 The policy also requires that proposals for co-living make a financial contribution towards affordable housing in accordance with Policy HO3.3 of the Local Plan3.
+Alternative proposals to provide an affordable housing contribution on-site will be considered on a case by case basis.